Flying & Fighting in the A-3 Skywarrior

 Rare view of the ECM console of the EA-3B

 The other thing the Whale had working against it was both the airframe design age (Late 1940’s) and actual manufacturing age.
 The last Whales came off the El Segundo line in January 1961.
 By the late 1970’s, they’d been rode hard and put away wet.
 Aircraft parts failed more frequently, and parts were hard to find for both our sister squadron, VQ-1 in Guam and us.
 The Maintenance Man hours/flight hours ratios were not good at times.
-On more than one occasion we would literally have to divert from an in-flight mission back to Rota to get the plane fixed, leaving the Det on the boat to wait, often days, for our return.
+On more than one occasion, we would literally have to divert from an in-flight mission back to Rota to get the plane fixed, leaving the Det on the boat to wait, often for days, for our return.
 That loss of capability often hurt.

 VQ-2 EA-3B's over Gibralter (2)